 Ashley Logan, Au.D.

 I was born and raised in Northeast Ohio and I am an optimistic Cleveland sports fan.
-From an early age I knew I wanted to work in a multidisciplinary field as a healthcare professional.
+From an early age, I knew I wanted to work in a multidisciplinary field as a healthcare professional.
 In high school, I found a passion for audiology through clinical observations at a local hospital and as a research and teaching assistant at Kent State University (KSU).
 I graduated summa cum laude from KSU with my B.S. in Speech Pathology and Audiology.
 I completed my Doctorate of Audiology at the Northeast Ohio Au.D.
 Consortium (NOAC) and received the 2017 Lagler Award for outstanding graduate student.
 I had clinical placements at the Independence Cleveland Clinic Family Health Center, Mercy Health, Stark County Educational Service Center, the Kent State University and University of Akron clinics and I was part of NOAC’s first audiology mission trip to Guatemala.
 I drove from Ohio to California to complete my 4th year audiology externship at the Providence Speech and Hearing Center.
-During my externship, I had three clinical rotations that included adult and pediatric hearing aid fittings and services, diagnostic testing and speciality testing (videonystagmography testing, auditory brainstorm response testing and cochlear implants).
+During my externship, I had three clinical rotations that included adult and pediatric hearing aid fittings and services, diagnostic testing and specialty testing (videonystagmography testing, auditory brainstem response testing, and cochlear implants).